Coenzyme Q10: benefits, dosage, contraindications

 Médicaments

-Anticancer drugs: moderate interaction
+Anticancer agents: moderate interaction

 Antihypertensives: moderate interaction